markfinger/babel-plugin-hot-swap-declarative-module/README.md

 # babel-plugin-hot-swap-declarative-modules

-A babel plugin that enables hot swaps for modules with declarative structures by injecting `module.hot.accept()` calls.
+A babel plugin that enables hot swaps for modules with declarative structures.

+Injects `module.hot.accept()` calls at the top of the file.
 Works best with a code-base that consolidates state into a single location.

 Unlike `react-hot-loader` or `react-transform-hmr`, this plugin does not aim to transition state between hot swaps.
-Instead, it aims to enable hot swaps for a codebase that is primarily declarative and functional.
+Instead, it simply aims to remove boilerplate.

 ## Installation